 Anita joined Peninsula Behavioral Health in 2008 as a student intern in the BAS Applied Management program at Peninsula College.
 After graduating in 2010, she began working full-time in Human Resources as a Human Resources Aide.
 Shortly after, she obtained her Professional in Human Resources (PHR) and Society for Human Resources Management Certified Professional (SHRM-CP) designations.
 Anita was promoted to Human Resources Director in January of 2016.
-Anita was born and raised in Palmdale, California.
-She moved to the Peninsula in 1987 and enjoys time with her family and traveling.

 Will O. Stevenson Jr.